 Tom Foster: Let’s talk about that a little bit.
 Tell me a little bit about why you got into podiatry and your background.

-Brandt Gibson: Since I was two-years-old, I wanted to be a doctor.
+Brandt Gibson: Since I was two-years-old, I wanted to be a podiatrist.
 It was basically my whole life.

 Tom Foster: Do you come from a big family yourself?